Kyubyong/tacotron/README.md

 ## Data
 Since the [original paper](https://arxiv.org/abs/1703.10135) was based on their internal data, I use a freely available one, instead.

 [The World English Bible](https://en.wikipedia.org/wiki/World_English_Bible) is a public domain update of the American Standard Version of 1901 into modern English.
 Its text and audio recordings are freely available [here](http://www.audiotreasure.com/webindex.htm).
 Unfortunately, however, each of the audio files matches a chapter, not a verse, so is too long for many machine learning tasks.
 I had someone slice them by verse manually.
-You can download them from my dropbox.
+You can download [the audio data](https://dl.dropboxusercontent.com/u/42868014/WEB.zip) and its [text](https://dl.dropboxusercontent.com/u/42868014/text.csv) from my dropbox.

 ## Content
   * hyperparams.py: includes all hyper parameters that are needed.